Table of contents

 Article: 5 Benefits of Lean Six Sigma Certification (https://www.leanscape.io/what-are-the-benefits-of-lean-six-sigma-training/)

 These skills are highly sought after in leadership positions.
-Your Lean Six Sigma certification will give you an advantage above the competition.
+Being certified in Lean Six Sigma will give you an advantage over the competition.
 It is a powerful credential to add to your resume.

 How do I explain Lean Six Sigma simply?